remylenoir/drop-the-beat/README.md

 ---

-:arrow_forward: [Click here to play](https://remylenoir.github.io/drop-the-beat/) - **Notice:** This is a web experiment which only works with Google Chrome.
+:joystick: [Click here to play](https://remylenoir.github.io/drop-the-beat/) - **Notice:** This is a web experiment which only works with Google Chrome.

 ---